violetexistence/songs/factions.md

 | II | Jackalweres | |
 | II | Tenpenny | |
 | II | The Alienage | |

+## The Bakers <a name="the-bakers"></a>
+**Tier II** <br />

+The Baker's Guild is responsible for the milling and distribution of Ryott throughout the Bannorn and charged with the logistics of feeding much of the country by extension.
+Wealthy houses with fine cooks and pull-cart cake vendors in Bard's Alley must all seek charter from the Baker's Guild before being gaining access to a stable supply of flour.

+NPCs: Vita Coordinator

 ## The Divine <a name="the-divine"></a>
 **Tier 6** <br />